Opening Days at North Carolina Theme Parks and Baseball Stadiums

 4 H2OBX WaterparkPowells Point (Mainland Currituck)See on map

-After debuting last summer, this water park is opening for its second year.
+After debuting in 2017, this water park is opening for its third year.
 H2OBX weaves in bits of North Carolina beach architecture, Outer Banks history and more than 30 rides, slides and attractions for days full of fun on the coast.
 Lounge in a private cabana, forge the adventure river and catch epic waves on the Flow Rider.
 You can make this a more encompassing trip by also booking a stay at one of the vacation rental homes offered in partnership with the water park.

 5 Wet’n Wild Emerald Pointe Water Park